PluribusDigital/open-fda/README.md

 3. If all steps pass, CircleCI deploys the docker image.
 4. CircleCI pushes a new application to AWS Elastic Beanstalk referencing the newly built docker image.
 Beanstalk launches the application – bringing in application secrets from an S3 bucket.
 5. New Relic supports continuous monitoring, tracking performance issues, errors, etc.
+6. Alerts are sent via Slack and/or email to notify developers of issues.

 ![DevOps Overview](/doc/solution/devops.png?raw=true)